spectrocloud/librarium/content/docs/04-clusters/02-data-center/01-maas/05-install-manage-maas-pcg.md

 2. Use the CLI to start PCG installation on the installer host.

-3. Provide the installer with all necessary information that it prompts you for.
+3. Provide the installer CLI with the information it prompts you for.

 4. The installer generates a PCG configuration file from information you provide in step **3**.